matthewschallenkamp/Red-Team-Code/open_kattis/dominos/dominos.md

 ## Problem Summary

-Given the layout of n dominoes, n <= 10^5, and given which dominoes will knock over other dominoes, find the minimum number of dominoes needed to be knocked over by hand to make every domino fall.
+Given the layout of n dominos, n <= 10^5, and given which dominos will knock over other dominos, find the minimum number of dominos needed to be knocked over by hand to make every domino fall.

 ## Solution

-First build a directed graph with dominoes as nodes, and edges representing dominoes knocking over other dominoes.
+First build a directed graph with dominos as nodes, and edges representing dominos knocking over other dominos.

 Defind a Strongly Connected Component (SCC) as a set of nodes S with this
 property: for each node s[i] in S, you can get to each other node s[j] in S by